Motherwort

 • Most South American countries

-This broad acceptance reflects motherwort’s long history in traditional medicine across many cultures.
-The herb has been used for centuries in European, Asian, and American herbalism without raising regulatory concerns.
+This widespread acceptance reflects motherwort’s centuries-long history in traditional medicine across European, Asian, and American cultures.

 References